 The Village Council adopted Resolution # 494 dated June 26, 2001 and authorized the Mayor to execute the Settlement Agreement dated July 11, 2001, which provides for specific improvements to Surfside Boulevard (91st Street) at a cost to the Village not to exceed \$ 150,000.
 The project is to improve drainage, enhance safety and beautify the Boulevard.
 Both municipalities agreed to amend Section 7 on the Settlement Agreement to reflect that Surfside has made and continues to make certain improvements to the public right-of-way of Surfside Boulevard in lieu of those improvements set forth for the Project in Section 7, and to modify the payment schedule for Indian Creek to pay and reimburse Surfside for the Project costs.
-The municipalities acknowledge and agree that Surfside has or will make the following improvements to the public right-of-way of Surfside Boulevard; phased utility upgrades, drainage improvements, traffic calming devices and improvements, and beautification and landscaping along Surfside Boulevard including placing the overhead utility wires underground.
-Indian Creek shall be responsible to pay and reimburse Surfside the total amount of \$ 150,000 for the Project.
+The municipalities acknowledge and agree that Surfside Boulevard; phased utility upgrades, drainage improvements, traffic calming devices and improvements, and beautification and landscaping along Surfside Boulevard including placing the overhead utility wires underground.
+Indian Creek shall be responsible to pay and reimburse Surfside to the otal amount of \$ 150,000 for the Project.